angular/angular/aio/content/guide/template-syntax.md

 It has no choice but to tear down the old DOM elements and insert all new DOM elements.

 Angular can avoid this churn with `trackBy`.
-Add a method to the component that returns the value `NgFor` _should_ track.
+Add a method to the component that returns the value `NgForOf` _should_ track.
 In this case, that value is the hero's `id`.

 <code-example path="template-syntax/src/app/app.component.ts" region="trackByHeroes" title="src/app/app.component.ts" linenums="false">